rcmoutinho/salt-local-dev/README.md

   - Extra
     - GDM (GNOME Display Manager) and its configurations
     - GRUB Customizer
-  - Documentation about few manual configurations
+  - Documentation about a few manual configurations

   Coming soon:
   - Docker